 As required by IAS 38, we have capitalised a further £0.47 million (2020: £0.39 million) in software development expenditure as we continue to invest in our cloud platform and introduce new features and products.

 The Group acquired £0.09 million of other intangible assets (2020: £0.08 million) and bought a negligible amount of new computer equipment in the period, mainly equipment for new starters.
 Being a cloud-based business, the Group has little demand for hardware.

 Professional Services Fees

-and form an important part of the Group’s cash generation.
-The contract amounts will be deferred and released to the Income Statement over the length of the related contract, in accordance with IFRS 15.
+During the period the Group generated £0.63 million (2020: £0.79 million) of set-up and professional services sales value, in conjunction with the new ACV contracts reported above.
+Nearly all of these contracts are invoiced on signature and form part of the Group’s cash generation.
+The contract amounts will be deferred and released as recognised revenue to the Income Statement over the length of the related contract, in accordance with IFRS 15.

 Chief Financial Officer

 Consolidated statement of comprehensive income

 for the six months ended 31 December 2021